Latest updates on the coronavirus and heart disease

 It wasn’t until December 2018 that I got my wtATTR diagnosis, eleven years after the first symptoms.
 There were so many missed signs.
 I’ll take some of the blame: I’m sure I never told my cardiologists that I’d had bilateral CTS.
 So, several good, or maybe great, cardiologists missed the diagnosis, which was finally made in Oregon.

+I’ve been lucky as I’m well supported and my condition is stable; my measurements were slightly worse in my last echocardiogram but I don’t feel worse than a year ago.
 My medical care is outstanding and I’m lucky to be at one of the leading amyloidosis treatment centers in the country.
 Even with my correct diagnosis and the 11 years that have passed since my CHF diagnosis, knowledge about ATTR-CM is relatively low.
 Every time I visit the hospital or medical center, I tell anyone who will listen all about this disease.
 (Also, some who don’t want to listen…)